-Improving players on the pitch is an interesting balance between perfecting a technique and being functional.
-I believe that players need to learn good techniques, but there is a moment when the basics have been grasped, and the need to focus on “game real” situations becomes important for development.
+I believe that players need to learn good techniques, but there is a moment when the basics have been grasped and the need to focus on ’game-real’ situations becomes important for development.

 That does not mean the action used is perfect, but the player can start to learn to perform under pressure.
 That’s when functional training comes in – putting the player into game simulations.

-Passing is a good example of function over technique, and I have a three-stage process.
+Passing is a good example of function over technique and I have a three-stage process.

-In this example, players learn or revise catch and pass.
+In this example, players learn or revise catch and pass:

 With the basics in place, the second stage is where I think the coach can really add value.
-I like to call it “dropping the boundaries”.
-Instead of shouting, “Don’t drop the ball”, I challenge them to pass under extreme pressure, in confined spaces and as fast as they can.
+I like to call it ’dropping the boundaries’.

-They can push themselves to their limits (and beyond) and so understand what they can achieve.
-We make it fun by successful outcomes leading to the coaches doing press-ups!
-As stated above, we don’t encourage mistakes, but we also remove negative consequences.
+Pushing themselves to their limits, and beyond, will help them understand what they can achieve.
+We make it fun by successful outcomes forcing coaches to do press-ups!

 The end result is usually a heightened level of mental stimulus and positive outcomes.
 The repetitive nature of these exercises leads to development in mental and physical execution.

-Most of us end up in the third stage, which is closer to a game simulation.
-Now the players will face different sorts of defensive pressures, with defenders coming from different angles or at different paces.
+Now the players will face different sorts of defensive pressures – for example, with defenders coming from different angles or at different paces.

 You can create scenarios or replicate defensive systems that the team might expect to face from the next opposition.